MonikaSData/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-   *The most number of successful kickstarter campaings in the theater category have been launched in May.
+   *1. The most number of successful kickstarter campaings in the theater category have been launched in May.*
-   The least successful month to launch a kickstarter campaign in ther theater category seems to be December.*
+   *2. The least successful month to launch a kickstarter campaign in ther theater category seems to be December.*

 - What can you conclude about the Outcomes based on Goals?